aquavis12/ecs-website-monitor/README.md

 - `styles.css` - Styling and responsive design
 - `script.js` - Interactive functionality

-### CloudWatch Synthetics Configuration
-Adjust monitoring settings in `terraform/modules/monitoring/main.tf`:
-- **Canary Frequency**: Change the `rate(5 minutes)` expression to run tests more or less frequently
-- **Runtime Version**: Update the runtime for newer features
-- **Retention Periods**: Modify how long successful and failed test artifacts are stored
-- **Alarm Thresholds**: Adjust when alerts are triggered based on availability percentage
-- **Custom Script**: Modify the canary script to add more checks or functionality

 ```hcl
 # CloudWatch Synthetics Canary with Custom Script
 resource "aws_synthetics_canary" "website" {